C4ndyF1sh/Overboard-guide-iOS/README.md

 ////////////////////////////////////////////////////

+**Maximum recommended value for each device**:

+8GB devices: 7490

+6GB devices: 5490

+4GB devices: 3490

+3GB devices: 2490

 ------------------------------------------
 **(iOS 14 - 15):**

-8GB devices: jetsamctl -l 7490 *App Name*

-6GB devices: jetsamctl -l 5490 *App Name*
+**(Replace 5490 with the ones recommened above for your device ram)** jetsamctl -l 5490 *App Name*

-4GB devices: jetsamctl -l 3490 *App Name*

-3GB devices: jetsamctl -l 2490 *App Name*

 -------------------------------------------

 **On iOS 16+ you need to use this command, Replace 5490 with the ones recommened above for your device ram:** while true; do jetsamctl -l 5490 *App Name*; sleep 1; done

-**If this doesn´t work, try enabling swap instead:** while true; do jetsamctl -l 5490 -M 5490 *App Name*; sleep 1; done
+**If this doesn´t work, try enabling swap instead (Replace 5490 with the ones recommened above for your device ram)** while true; do jetsamctl -l 5490 -M 5490 *App Name*; sleep 1; done